illi4/stock-screener/README.md

 - Bullish MRI indicator on the weekly timeframe
 - Moving averages (10, 20, 30 day) Consensio ([Guppy MMA](https://www.investopedia.com/terms/g/guppy-multiple-moving-average.asp))
 - Moving averages (10, 20, 30 day) rising
+- Market is not below MA200 with MA10 declining
 - 2 most recent weekly candles closing above weekly moving averages (10/20/30 week)
 - Close for the last week is not exceeding 200% when compared to 4 weeks ago
 - Volume spike in the last day compared to the 20-day moving average (should be 30% higher at least)